Purdue-CS193/homework-0-amyg3/index.md

-#Amy's First CS193 Homework
+# Amy's First CS193 Homework

-- The teachers seem very nice and helpful
+- The course leads are very nice and helpful
 - There are many opportunities to reach out for help
 - Fun slideshows